diyadesai1904/Customer-Churn-Prediction/README.md

 ## Project Overview

 Customer churn prediction is a critical task for businesses, especially in the telecommunications industry.
 This project aims to predict whether a customer will churn based on various features such as tenure, monthly charges, and service usage.
-The model is built using a Random Forest classifier and is deployed as a web application using Streamlit.
+The model is built using a Logistic Regression and is deployed as a web application using Streamlit.
 By leveraging machine learning, this project provides insights that can help companies improve customer retention strategies.

 ## Features